 Processed foods, refined sugars, and artificial additives can disrupt your gut’s delicate balance.
 While cow’s milk and gluten-containing grains have some inherent prebiotic benefits, many adults experience sensitivities or intolerances to these foods, making them less ideal choices for gut health.

-Dairy is common as we stop producing lactase considerably after the age of two and it is much higher in casein than human milk.
+Dairy is common because we stop producing lactase considerably after age 2, and it contains much more casein than human milk.

 Wheat is common because it contains gluten.
 When gluten is broken down by the body to gliadin and glutenin, humans do not produce the DPP-IV enzyme that is necessary to break down gliadin.

-Glyphosate, a residue when Round-Up is used in agriculture, is often sprayed on wheat to make it easier to harvest.
-Glyphosate formulas often include surfactants which help it to adhere to plants.
-Surfactants have soap-like properties – helping to improve texture and consistency such as helping oil and water to combine.
-It is possible for the surfactants to “wash away” aspects of the gut mucosal layer and lead to leaky gut.
+Glyphosate, a residue left by Roundup use in agriculture, is often sprayed on wheat to make it easier to harvest.
+Glyphosate formulations often include surfactants, which help them adhere to plants.
+Surfactants have soap-like properties, improving texture and consistency by helping oil and water mix.
+It is possible for surfactants to “wash away” components of the gut mucosal layer, leading to leaky gut.
 Other agents are used to thicken foods or preserve food and may cause issues in the gut.

-Some of these additives to look out for are carrageenan, guar gum, polysorbate 80, carboxymethylcellulose, maltodextrin, locust bean gum, agar, and mono- and –diglycerides.
+Some additives to look out for include carrageenan, guar gum, polysorbate 80, carboxymethylcellulose, maltodextrin, locust bean gum, agar, and mono- and diglycerides.

 You’ll commonly find these and similar chemicals in processed foods like ice creams, pastries, yogurt, deli meats, sausage, dressings, and sauces.